amitds1997/remote-nvim.nvim/README.md

 * Neovim >= 0.8.0

+## Caveats

+- We change the XDG_CONFIG_HOME env variable (only for the launched Neovim server) so any XDG_CONFIG_HOME based stuff you do from inside Neovim would have to be adjusted accordingly.

 ## Future goals

 - [ ] Add support for remote development directly within a docker container